 There are some domestic violence incidents where:

-In fact, it's not uncommon for actual victims to get arrested and charged with a domestic violence crime.
+It's not uncommon for actual victims to get arrested and charged with a domestic violence crime.

 It should be noted that self-defense is a complete defense to a charge of domestic violence.
 A self-defense argument can be made in Los Angeles domestic violence incidents when:

-• the defendant did not initiate the force, and;
+- the defendant did not initiate the force, and;

-• employed only reasonable and proportionate force responding to the attack.
+- employed only reasonable and proportionate force responding to the attack.

-After police officers arrive at the scene of an alleged domestic violence incident, they are frequently forced to make snap decisions in a heated complex situation.
+After police officers arrive at the scene of an alleged domestic violence incident, they are frequently forced to make snap decisions in a heated, complex situation.

 Many police departments have a policy requiring their officers to arrest someone after responding to a 911 domestic violence call.